Profunctor Optics, a Categorical Update: Conclusions

 \subsection{Further work}

-\begin{itemize} \item A categorical account of how optics of different kinds compose into optics is left for further work.
-Specifically, it should be able to explain the ``lattice of optics'' described by Pickering, Gibbons and Wu~\cite{pickering17} and later by Boisseau and Gibbons~\cite{boisseau18}.
-Some preliminary results have been discussed by Román~\cite{roman19}, but the proposal to model the lattice is still too \emph{ad-hoc} to be satisfactory.
+In terms of functional programming, optics of different kinds compose using polymorphic function composition.
+A categorical account of how optics of different kinds compose into optics is left for further work.
+Specifically, it should be able to explain the ``lattice of optics'' described in \cite{pickering17,boisseau18}.
+Some preliminary results have been discussed by \cite{roman19}, but the proposal to model the lattice is still too \emph{ad-hoc} to be satisfactory.
+The topic of lawfulness \cite[\S 3]{riley18} and how it relates to composition and mixed optics is also left for further work.

-\item The relation between power series functors and traversables is implicit across the literature on polynomial functors and containers.
+The relation between power series functors and traversables is implicit across the literature on polynomial functors and containers.
 It can be shown that \emph{traversable} structures over an endofunctor \(T\) correspond to certain parameterised coalgebras using the free applicative construction~\cite{rypacek12}.
-We believe that it is possible to refine this result relating the laws of traversables to the derivation in our Proposition~\ref{prop:traversal}.
-This could also make our derivation for traversals more practical for functional programming.
+We believe that it is possible to refine this result to make our derivation for traversals more practical for functional programming.

 It can be noted that lenses are the optic for products, functors that distribute over strong functors.
 Traversals are the optic for traversables, functors that distribute over applicative functors.
 Both have a van Laarhoven representation in terms of strong and applicative functors respectively.
-A construction like this needs a certain Kan extension to be given a coalgebra structure~\cite[Lemma 4.1.3]{roman19}, but it does not necessarily work for any optic.
+A generalization of this phenomenon needs a certain Kan extension to be given a coalgebra structure~\cite[Lemma 4.1.3]{roman19}, but it does not necessarily work for any optic.

-\item Optics have numerous applications in the literature, including game theory~\cite{ghani18}, machine learning~\cite{fong19} or model-driven development~\cite{stevens10}.
-Beyond functional programming, enriched optics open new paths for exploration on applications of optics.
+Optics have numerous applications in the literature, including game theory~\cite{ghani18}, machine learning~\cite{fong19} and model-driven development~\cite{stevens10}.
+Beyond functional programming, enriched optics open new paths for explorating applications of optics.
 Both mixed optics and enriched optics allow us to more precisely adjust the existing definitions to match the desired applications.